DeepWiSe888/Octopus/source/arm/README.md

 YOU SHOULD modify fpga_define.h according to your hardware environment, if you are using FPGA.

 # STM32F7
-User-Code for STM32F7 * FreeRTOS sys.
+User-Code for STM32F7 * FreeRTOS system.

 [STM32F767IG](https://www.st.com/en/microcontrollers-microprocessors/stm32f767ig.html) is selected in our system.
 It is a high-performance ARM Cortex-M7 32-bit RISC core operating at up to 216 MHz frequency with a floating point unit (FPU).
 It also implements a full set of DSP instructions and a memory protection unit (MPU) which enhances the application security.